tk2/RetroSeq/README.md

 ================
 1 Discovery Phase
 ------------------
-The goal here is to pass through the BAM and identify discordant read pairs that might support a TE insertion.
+The goal here is to pass through the BAM (or CRAM) and identify discordant read pairs that might support a TE insertion.
 You can either supply a tab delimited file specifying a set of TE types (e.g. Alu, LINE etc.) and the corresponding BED file of locations where these are in the reference genome (-refTEs parameter).
 Alternatively, you can provide a tab delimited file specifying a set of viral/TE types and the corresponding fasta file with a set of consensus sequences for these (-eref parameter).

 Usage: retroseq.pl -discover -bam <string> -eref <string> -output <string> [-srmode] [-q <int>] [-id <int>] [-len <int> -noclean]

-    -bam        BAM file of paired reads mapped to reference genome -output     Output file to store candidate supporting reads (required for calling step) [-eref      Tab file with list of transposon types and the corresponding fasta file of reference sequences (e.g. SINE   /home/me/refs/SINE.fasta).
+    -bam        BAM or CRAM file of paired reads mapped to reference genome -output     Output file to store candidate supporting reads (required for calling step) [-eref      Tab file with list of transposon types and the corresponding fasta file of reference sequences (e.g. SINE   /home/me/refs/SINE.fasta).
 Required when the -align option is used.]
     [-refTEs    Tab file with TE type and BED file of reference elements.
 These will be used to quickly assign discordant reads the TE types and avoid alignment.
 Using this will speed up discovery dramatically.]